This site uses cookies. View our Cookie Policy to learn more about how and why.

 Bacteria, bacterium?
 The word bacteria is plural—meaning multiple organisms.
 Bacterium is the word for a single organism.

-Bacteria doesn't deserve the bad rap
+Bacteria don't deserve the bad rap

 Although they’re commonly made out to be villains, associated with infections and disease, bacteria can also be superheroes.
 The populations in the Ocean Pavilion fall into that category.